-If you’re in a motor vehicle accident that’s caused by an uninsured driver in Fort Walton Beach, you’ll have up to four years to file a lawsuit against the at-fault driver.
+If you’re in a motor vehicle accident that’s caused by an uninsured driver in Fort Walton Beach, you’ll have up to two years to file a lawsuit against the at-fault driver.

-Once four years go by, you’ll forfeit the opportunity to exercise this right and recover compensation.
+Once two years go by, you’ll forfeit the opportunity to exercise this right and recover compensation.